 As mentioned above, I spend the most on the Capital One Venture X, since you can’t beat earning 2x transferable points per dollar spent with no foreign transaction fees.
 I value Capital One miles at 1.7 cents each, so to me the card offers a 3.4% return on spending.

-The catch, theoretically, is that the Capital One Venture X has a $395 annual fee.
+The catch, theoretically, is that the Capital One Venture X has a $395 annual fee (Rates & Fees).
 That’s a lot to pay for a credit card.
 Fortunately the card more than pays for itself, thanks to all the great perks.
-On the most basic level, the card offers a $300 annual travel credit and 10,000 anniversary bonus miles, which I value at way more than $395.
+On the most basic level, the card offers a $300 annual travel credit and 10,000 anniversary bonus miles, which I value at more than $395.

 Deciding between the Spark Miles & Spark Cash Plus

-For me, the much tougher decision is between the $95 annual fee (waived for the first 12 months) Capital One Spark Miles for Business and the $150 annual fee Capital One Spark Cash Plus.
+The tougher decision for me is between the $95 annual fee ($0 for the first 12 months) Capital One Spark Miles for Business (Rates & Fees), and the $150 annual fee Capital One Spark Cash Plus (Rates & Fees).
 While one is a points earning card and the other is a cash back card, for my purposes the cards earn the same rewards, as I can convert the cash back into miles.

 So when the annual fees are due on these cards, I’ll likely keep one but not the other, since they’re a bit redundant.
 Which will I keep?